 Where do words occur?

-After acing their midterm exams, three University of Texas Longhorns went to Padre Island for Spring Break on the beach.
+After acing their midterm exams, three University of Texas Longhorns went to Padre Island with high hopes for a relaxing, and cheap, Spring Break on the beach.
 However, when they arrived they learned that there was a monster truck rally in town—one of those celebrations of bravado where guys weld rocket engines to tractors and then roll around crushing lesser vehicles.
 The festivities were in full swing so of course all the hotels were jam-packed with students from Texas A&M University, which had wisely postponed midterms.
 To their dismay the only hotel room the Longhorns could find cost $300 per night.
 So they each shelled out $100 and went up to the suite to rest and reconsider their plans for the week.

 Now the hotel manager had found them to be the most affable of chaps and he sympathized with their plight, so he decided to give them a break.
 He sent Billy the bellboy up with a $50 cash discount.
 Alas, Billy was something of a scalawag.
 He had already taken offense that the Longhorns had not tipped him for showing them the elevator and now, to add injury to insult he was getting a headache trying to figure out how to divide $50 by three.
 He finally decided to pocket a well-deserved $20 “thank-you” for himself and gave the Longhorns $30.
 They each got $10.

 It was not long before Billy was recounting his exploits to Betsy-Sue, the waitress down at the sports bar.
 To his profound regret, however, an Aggie—that’s what they call the scholars from Texas A&M University—was also there and overheard the story.
 When the Aggie realized that an injustice was occurring, he grabbed Billy by the scruff of the neck and advised him to return the funds.
-“Yew soft-soled, weak-kneed, yellow-bellied, lily-livered, piece-of-junk driving scalawag!” he said, with his last insult—the demeaning of Billy’s vehicle—drawing a collective gasp from the room.
+“You soft-soled, weak-kneed, yellow-bellied, lily-livered, piece-of-junk driving scalawag!” he said, with his last insult—the demeaning of Billy’s vehicle—drawing a collective gasp from the room.
 “Give the men their money back!”

 Billy hesitated, wincing with embarrassment, at which point he was promptly picked up and shaken upside down until his pockets were emptied of, among various and sundry other items, $20.
 Betsy-Sue began picking through the assortment, but suddenly caught herself.